Vladichik/Nexthink/README.md

 2. Adding/Removing url to/from ignore list will affect immediately the requests management.

-3. Request statuses in monitor section each request row may have one of 3 statuses: IGNORED/SENDING/SENT.
+3. **Request statuses in monitor section:** each request row may have one of 3 statuses: IGNORED/SENDING/SENT.
 If request initiator url exists in ignored list it will get status IGNORED and will not be sent to server.
-If request initiator url is not in ignored list, then request data will be sent to server, in this case the request row will get status SENDING... once the request returns a response from the server status will automatically change to SENT.
+If request initiator url is not in ignored list, the request data will be sent to server, in this case the request row will get status SENDING... once the request returns a response from the server status will automatically change to SENT.

 ![Image of the project](src/icons/img.png)